isovector/draconian-results/pho.md

 Province-wide restrictions
 ==========================

-Regional restrictions are in place for people who live in [Interior Health] and
+Regional restrictions are in place for people who live in [Fraser Health (Fraser
+East)], [Interior
+Health] and
 [Northern
 Health].